aleyna-cihangir/Seaborn_Library_Notes/README.md

 **DATASET STORY**

 **Scatter Charts :**
 - **BarPlot :** column chart, It is used to visualize the categorical data we have.
 We are using the dataset called 'diamonds'.
-     -- prmjsna